-The retirement of a full-time art history faculty member in Spring 2010 leaves three full-time faculty to support an average of 2,177 students per year.
+The retirement of a full-time art history faculty member in Spring 2010 leaves three full-time faculty to support an average of 2,089 students per year.
 The Art Department has a consistent FTE load equivalent to 9 full-time faculty members.
 As stated in the Spring 2015 Program Efficacy Report, "...in spite of an acute shortage of full-time faculty, the department continues to evolve and serve student needs."
-The WSCH per FTEF was 480 in 2015-2016.
-We are in need of an additional faculty member to support student success.
+The WSCH per FTEF was 464 in 2016-2017.
+We are in need of an additional faculty member to all of the Strategic Directions and Goals of SBVC.